19 March 2011 Last updated at 20:48 GMT

 The UK, the US and France have begun attacking Libya as enforcement of the UN-mandated no-fly zone gets under way.

 More than 110 missiles have been fired by the UK and US, officials at the Pentagon say.
+UK Prime Minister David Cameron has confirmed that British planes are in action over Libya.
+Earlier, French planes destroyed Libyan vehicles.

 Western planes bombed targets in the capital, Tripoli, said the AFP news agency, quoting witnesses and state TV.